Polprzewodnikowy/N64FlashcartMenu/docs/00_getting_started_sd.md

 ### 64DD disk support
-For the ability to load and run 64DD disk images, you need to place required 64DD IPL dumps in the `/menu/64ddipl` folder on the SD card.
+For the ability to load and run 64DD disk images, you need to place the required 64DD IPL dumps in the `/menu/64ddipl` folder on the SD card.
-For more details follow [this guide on the 64dd.org website](https://64dd.org/tutorial_sc64.html).
+For more details, follow [this guide on the 64dd.org website](https://64dd.org/tutorial_sc64.html).

 #### So what would the layout of the SD Card look like?